tsantoso79/6m-data-1.0-Welcome-Onboarding/guides/wsl_linux_basics.md

 cd home/dsai
 ```

-- Alternatively, we can also use the following command:
+- Alternatively, we can also use the following command to cd to home folder represent by (`~`):
 ```bash
 cd ~
 ```